alzmcr/allstate/README.md

 ### Requirements
 Python 2.7.5 with Scikit-Learn 0.14a1, Numpy 1.8, Pandas 0.12

 Windows 8, Intel i5-3230M @ 2.60Ghz, 16GB RAM

 Developed on a HP Envy 17 j100tx laptop

 ### How to generate the solution
-Type "python majorityvote_modelselection.py" in Python shell or easily double click on Windows.
-What out on memory usage, even though "should" be configured not to exceed 8 GB with the default settings.
+Type "python majorityvote_modelselection.py" in Python shell or

+easily double click on Windows.
+Watch out on memory usage, even

+though "should" be configured not to exceed 8 GB with the

+default settings.

 ### Comments